-The problem for Google began in 2016, when Brussels accused the company of leveraging its Android operating system to maintain a position of power when it came to internet searches, including requiring phone makers to pre-install Google’s browser and search product in order to access other popular apps and the Google Play Store.
+Google’s problems began in 2016, when Brussels accused the company of leveraging its Android operating system to maintain a position of power in internet searches, including requiring phone makers to pre-install Google’s browser and search app in order to access other popular apps and the Google Play Store.
 Google is also accused of offering financial incentives to manufacturers who agreed to pre-install Google search on their handsets.

 Even so, rivals and market watchers believe fines and regulations won’t make a significant difference.

-Outside Apple’s iPhone, Google’s Android is the dominant operating system in the smartphone market.
-It’s typically unaltered packing first-party apps such as Google Maps, Gmail, Google Search and so on, peppered with apps developed internally by smartphone makers.
-Typically, any “customization” involved relies on visual tweaks to the overall interface and special “launchers” that change the appearance of the home screen and app drawer.
+Outside of Apple’s iPhone, Google’s Android is the dominant operating system in the smartphone market.
+It’s typically unaltered, packing first-party apps such as Google Maps, Gmail, Google Search and so on, peppered with apps developed internally by smartphone makers.
+Usually, any “customization” relies on visual tweaks to the overall interface and special “launchers” that change the appearance of the home screen and app drawer.

-Device makers have attempted to offer smartphones with altered, “forked” versions on Android.
-Amazon made such an attempt with its failed Fire Phone in 2014: A 3D-enabled phone powered by a modified version of Android the company calls Fire OS.
-It’s the same platform Amazon uses for its Kindle Fire-branded tablets, Fire TV, Echo, Echo Dot, and more.
-Meanwhile, Samsung’s use of Tizen initially seemed the end of Android on its smartphones, but the company still uses Google’s operating system on its Galaxy devices.
+Device makers have attempted to offer smartphones with altered, or “forked,” versions on Android.
+Amazon made such an attempt with its failed Fire Phone in 2014: A 3D-enabled phone powered by a modified version of

 That said, there is no real alternative to Android.
-Even more, Google commands 90 percent of the European search market and provides revenue sharing payments to smartphone makers who pre-install Google Search.
-Individuals siding with the European Commission claim the company provides strong incentives, too, leaving smartphone makers unable to promote alternatives to Google’s apps.
-Anything distributed outside Google Play could be considered as untrustworthy by users.
+Moreover, Google commands 90 percent of the European search market and provides revenue-sharing payments to smartphone makers who pre-install Google Search.
+Individuals siding with the European Commission claim the company provides strong incentives, too, leaving

-But European Commission sources claim that it can’t simply order Google to change its Android business under European law.
+At the same time, European Commission sources claim that it can’t simply order Google to change its Android business under European law.
 If anything, the Commission can slap Google with a fine and make suggestions: Stop enforcing first-party app installation and stop paying device makers for installing Google Search.
-Will that make a difference in the overall Android picture?
-Probably not.
+Will that make a difference in the overall